mikelew42/coffee/README.md

 Then go to `http://localhost:8080/` and you should see a directory.
 You can choose `all` to run all tests, or click into a folder to run the tests for that module.

->Please use the GitHub Issues tab for anything you want!!
-Ask me questions, give comments/critique.
-This has been a work in progress for several years, and I'm just now trying to get this in a presentable form.
-Help/feedback is duly appreciated!

 ### Overview

-This repo consists of several very basic, core modules, that attempts to replace the traditional methods of creating JavaScript applications (such as prototypes, ES6 classes, or functional paradigms):
+This repo consists of several very basic modules that attempt to replace the traditional methods of creating JavaScript applications (such as prototypes, ES6 classes, or functional paradigms):

 - `is` (a simple type checker)
 - `copy` (instead of using `extend` and `new`, just create something and copy it)